 - Provide proof of the student's relationship to the veteran, such as a copy of a birth, marriage or domestic partnership certificate.

 - California veterans and dependents should contact their local County Veteran Affairs office (pdf) to ascertain information regarding application procedures (pdf) and other related services.
 Once approved, the local county Veteran Affairs office will send an approval letter to both the insitution and the student.

-The California Veterans Fee Waiver ONLY covers tuition and student service fee, the student is responsible for campus-based fees, expense of books, parking or room and board.
+The California Veterans Fee Waiver ONLY covers tuition and student service fee.
+This program does not cover campus-based fees, expense of books, parking or room and board.